threedworld-mit/tdw/Documentation/python/add_ons/object_manager.md

 - `categories` The segmentation color per category as use in the _category image pass.
 Key = The category.
 Value = The color as an `[r, g, b]` numpy array.

-- `transforms` The [transform data](../object_data/transform.md) for each object on the scene on this frame.
+- `transforms` The [transform data](../object_data/transform.md) for each object on the scene_data on this frame.
 Key = The object ID.
 If `transforms=False` in the constructor, this dictionary will be empty.

-- `rigidbodies` The [rigidbody data](../object_data/rigidbody.md) for each rigidbody object on the scene on this frame.
+- `rigidbodies` The [rigidbody data](../object_data/rigidbody.md) for each rigidbody object on the scene_data on this frame.
 Key = The object ID.
 If `rigidbodies=False` in the constructor, this dictionary will be empty.

-- `bounds` The [bounds data](../object_data/bound.md) for each object on the scene on this frame.
+- `bounds` The [bounds data](../object_data/bound.md) for each object on the scene_data on this frame.
 Key = The object ID.
 If `bounds=False` in the constructor, this dictionary will be empty.

 ***